-B6 is generally agreed to be a safe, even necessary, vitamin for pregnant women, but supplementing is unnecessary with a balanced diet and may even push you to unsafe intake values.
-While it’s fine to eat a normal healthy diet and take a prenatal vitamin with 100% of the recommended daily value, be cautious if you eat a large number of fortified foods—breakfast cereals, various wheat products, etc.
+Since B6 is agreed to be safe, even necessary, a vitamin for pregnant women, but supplementing is unnecessary with a balanced diet and may even push you to unsafe intake values.
+While it’s fine to eat a balanced, healthy diet and take a prenatal vitamin with 100% of the recommended daily value, be cautious if you eat a large number of fortified foods—breakfast cereals, various wheat products, etc.

 The Signs of a Vitamin B6 Deficiency

-Vitamin B6 deficiency can arise in a number of ways, the simplest, of course, being inadequate intake.
-Other causes include excess consumption of alcohol, high-sugar foods, and various processed foods.
+Vitamin B6 deficiency can occur in many ways, the simplest, of course, being inadequate intake.
+Other causes include excessive consumption of alcohol, high-sugar foods, and various processed foods.
 Certain illnesses and ailments can also contribute to B6 deficiency.

-It’s fairly common for even a generally healthy person to have a mild B6 deficiency, especially with the increased needs of pregnancy, but severe deficiencies are uncommon.
+It’s fairly common for even a healthy person to have a mild B6 deficiency, in particular with the increased needs of pregnancy, but severe deficiencies are uncommon.
 The most basic, commonly seen symptoms of a deficiency of B6 are depression and various ailments of the mouth such as tongue inflammation, sores, and ulcers.

-As the deficiency becomes more severe, anemia can result due to the impaired production of blood cells, fatigue can become common, and you may experience neurological symptoms.
+If the B6 deficiency develops severely, anemia can result due to the impaired production of blood cells.
+Extreme cases of anemia can cause fatigue, and in extreme cases, one may experience neurological symptoms.